adean1998/mapping-met-museum/index.md

 I then filtered the data, removing all objects that did not have a country associated with them.
 In a preliminary version, I also added ISO_Alpha3 country codes to the dataframe, in case this made mapping simpler.

 ## Edit CSV Files
 In this step, I opened the CSV file on Google Sheets and looked over the information on objects to make sure it was correct.
-I also reformatted the CSV so that it looked cleaner in Google My Maps.
-I added object links to each object in the list so that a user can easily access the object on the Met's website.
+I also reformatted the file so that it looked cleaner in Google My Maps.
+I added object links to each object in the list so that a user can easily access it on the Met's website.
 Finally, I created a new set of CSV files with the objects separated by department.

 ## Upload to Google My Maps
 I created two Google My Maps with the data.
 The first has all of the objects in one layer, color-coded by department.
 The second has the objects divided into layers by department.